top of page

 • Overcommits and burns out

-• Great under pressure, but struggles with everyday tasks
+• Performs well under pressure, but struggles with daily routines

 • Others think you’re just stressed or busy